nekooei/emitter_task/README.md

 # Emitter

-## Note: Please do not upload your implementation to any online respository
+## Note: Please do not upload your implementation to any online repository

 Create an implementation of an `Emitter` module which includes the public methods `off`, `on`, `once` and `trigger`.
 Details about the API specification can be found in the `specification.md` document.
 It includes examples and details about the required functions and arguments.